moms-spaghetti/tic_tac_toe_app/readme.md

 ## Details

 I created my version of tictactoe using object oriented programming principles.
-Turns alternate between players, the game can be reset and if a winning line is highlighted.
+Turns alternate between players and winning rows will be highlighted in a random colour.
 <br/><br/>

 ## Built With